 No other demographic factors affect Liberty Utilities’ water management planning.
 However, increased population will have an impact on water demand.

-LAND USE
+LAND USES WITHIN SERVICE AREA

 Liberty Utilities reviewed the current and projected land uses within its service area during the preparation of this 2020 Plan.
 The existing land uses within Liberty Utilities’ service area includes residential (single-family and multi-family), commercial, industrial, and institutional.
 The projected land uses within Liberty Utilities’ service area are expected to remain similar to the existing land uses.
 In addition, although mostly built-out, the projected population within Liberty Utilities’ service area is anticipated to increase (as discussed in Section 3.4).
 A discussion of the existing and projected water uses for the individual water use sectors within Liberty Utilities’ service area, which includes the different land uses, is provided in Section 4.2.
 As discussed in Section 2.6, Liberty Utilities coordinated the preparation of the 2020 Plan with the Cities of Artesia, Bell Gardens, Bellflower, Compton, Lynwood, Norwalk, and Santa Fe Springs, the County of Los Angeles, and other agencies.